UNC Asheville Bulldogs men's basketball

 The UNC Asheville Bulldogs men's basketball team is the men's basketball team that represents the University of North Carolina at Asheville in Asheville, North Carolina, United States.
 Their current head coach is Mike Morrell.
 The school's team currently competes in the Big South Conference.
+The Bulldogs have appeared five times in the NCAA tournament, most recently in 2023.

 Postseason

 NCAA tournament results

-The Bulldogs have appeared in the NCAA tournament four times.
+The Bulldogs have appeared in the NCAA tournament five times.
 Their combined record is 2–4.
 Their highest seed is #15 in 2016 and 2023.

 NIT results

 The Bulldogs have appeared in the National Invitation Tournament (NIT) two times.
 Their combined record is 0–2.

 CBI results

 The Bulldogs have appeared in the College Basketball Invitational (CBI) one time.
 Their combined record is 1-1.

 CIT results

 The Bulldogs have appeared in the CollegeInsider.com Postseason Tournament (CIT) one time.
 Their record is 0–1.

 NAIA Tournament results

 The Bulldogs have appeared in the NAIA Tournament two times.
 Their combined record is 1–2.